 About Benjamin

-Benjamin’s path into music began at the piano, where he accompanied choirs and musical theatre productions while also performing as a soloist.
-His love for singing soon blossomed, and under the guidance of British opera singer Margaret Preece and former BBC Singers member Graham Titus, he honed his vocal skills in both classical and musical theatre settings.
-It wasn’t long before he found himself on stage as Joseph in Joseph and the Amazing Technicolor Dreamcoat and as The Artful Dodger in Oliver!
-His voice also carried him to renowned ensembles such as The Washington Chorus, The City of Birmingham Choir, and The Royal Holloway Chorus.
+Benjamin’s journey began at the piano, accompanying choirs and musical theatre productions while also performing as a soloist.
+His love of singing soon blossomed under the mentorship of British opera singer Margaret Preece and former BBC Singers member Graham Titus.
+From lead roles in Joseph and the Amazing Technicolor Dreamcoat and Oliver! to singing with renowned ensembles such as The Washington Chorus, The City of Birmingham Choir, and The Royal Holloway Chorus, his performance roots remain foundational to his artistic identity.

 “Warm…Humorous…Creative…”